-NOTE: Side return-air openings can only be used in UPFLOW configurations.
-Do not use side return-air openings in DOWNFLOW or HORIZONTAL configurations.
+NOTE: Side return-air openings can be used in UPFLOW and some HORIZONTAL configurations.
+Do not use side return-air openings in DOWNFLOW configuration.
 See Fig. 25, 26, and 27.

 Leveling Legs (If Desired)

 In upflow position with side return inlet(s), leveling legs may be used.
 See Fig. 22.
 Install field-supplied, 5/16 x 1-1/2 in.
 (8 x 38 mm) (max) corrosion-resistant machine bolts, washers and nuts.